-1 INTRODUCTION
+1 Introduction

-Many location-aware applications benefit from higherlevel information about the movements of transmitters.
-One instance of such higher-level information is comovement, which describes whether a set of transmitters are moving together on a common path.
-Co-movement information could be used to infer containment relationships, indicating for example that two devices are owned and carried by the same person, or that several tagged objects are placed on the same pallet.
+Many location-aware applications benefit from higher-level information about the movements of transmitters.
+One instance of such higher-level information is comovement, which describes whether a set of transmitters is moving together on a common path.
+Comovement information could be used to infer containment relationships, indicating, for example, that two devices are owned and carried by the same person, or that several tagged objects are placed on the same pallet.
 It could also be used to infer social relationships if the transmitters are carried by different persons or for optimizing localization system performance.